-Some Linux distributions may have on their repositories a specific package for Blender.
+Some Linux distributions may have a specific package for Blender in their repositories.

 If there is a specific package for your distribution, you may choose what is preferable and most convenient, otherwise, there is nothing wrong with the official binary on blender.org.

 Install from blender.org¶

 Download the Linux version for your architecture and uncompress the file to the desired location